jamiebdavis/front-end-tech-test/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-Test library used was React testing library
+Test library used was React testing library.

 ### `npm build`
-Will build and serve the project
+Will build and serve the project.

 ## CSS architecture